vectordotdev/vector/rfcs/2021-12-01-9460-health-endpoint-improvements.md

 behaviour reflects poorly on zero downtime deployments, even though events shouldn't be dropped.

-### Aggregate per component health

-We could instead look to define "healthiness" per component and aggregate/blend these for the global health endpoint.
-Looking at a single Vector instance from a high level this is similar to calculating a simple up/down metric for a distributed system.
-We would need to determine how many errors/failures per component cause them to be "unhealthy", and depending on the component and config this could be very situational.
-This would require user provided configuration and increase operational complexity, something we intentionally avoid when possible.
+### `vector health` subcommand

+While not suitable for general load balancer usage, it's very easy to `exec` commands in Kubernetes to determine health.
+For prior art we don't have to look further than the Datadog Agent which has a subcommand that outputs current health information that can be used by operators/systems.

 ## Outstanding Questions

+- Do we need to update the `{ health }` GraphQL query at the same time?
 - ~~Should we assign a unique error code for "shutting down"?~~
-- Do we want to return "unhealthy" if some number of components are "unhealthy"
-  - Depending on deployment and configuration this could push durability concerns to an agent layer, which wouldn't necessarily be ideal
-  - This could be introduced down the line as a configurable option
-- Related to the previous, should sinks (or other components) regularly rerun their configured healthchecks or should it continue to be at startup only
-- Using `vector validate` as a Kubernetes Readiness Probe could take an instance out of service discovery and push buffering and durability to a less optimal layer
-  - This is probably a better startup check but may not be ideal for a regular runtime check, if that's the case we should use a Startup Probe

 ## Plan Of Attack

-- [ ] Integrate health endpoint with our shutdown sequence, letting the API return an unhealthy code and take the shutting down instance out of load balancing/service discovery
+- [ ] Integrate health endpoint with our shutdown sequence, having the API return a `503` and take the shutting down instance out of load balancing/service discovery
+- [ ] Verify the `/health` endpoint is unavaible until Vector's topology is build and valid to run

 ## Future Improvements

+- Expand Vector's concept of "health" to a component level, and define a spec for both the `/health` endpoint as well as component "health"
 - Add routes/optional params to health endpoint to query the health of specific components
 - Add a "tiered" health status (Green/Yellow/Red) to better represent the "distributed" nature of Vector's runtime (Elasticsearch health endpoints as an example)
-- Add a built-in command similar to `validate` intended to check instance health at runtime.
-- Add healthchecks for sources as well as sinks, to better determine Vector's ability to receive events
+- Add healthchecks for `sources` (and `transforms`), to better determine Vector's ability to receive and process events
+- Update sinks (and other components) regularly rerun their configured healthchecks